office (704) 661-0100

 Now Retired, I'm Finally Home

-• Happily retired in 2024, I have returned home after forty+ years.
-Having had a career in security and technology it makes sense to keep on having fun right.
+• Happily, retired in 2024, I have returned home after forty+ years.
+Having a career in security and technology, it makes sense to keep on having fun, right?

 • Much has changed in Cotton, yet much hasn’t changed.